Quick Answer

 You can only recover up to the at-fault driver’s policy limit unless you sue them personally.

-7. Supporting evidence
+7. Supporting documents

 In some cases involving reckless behavior (e.g. DUI), punitive damages may also be awarded to punish the at-fault party.